maeri-project/FEATHER/README.md

 1. BIRRD supports arbitrary reoredering in functionality.
 2. BIIRD implements data reordering in data reduction (RIR) to hide reordering latency behind the critical path.

+# News

+We augment LayoutLoop with more precise layout modeling, better userability! **Now LayoutLoop is integrated into official NVlabs/Timeloop**, Check out this [PR](https://github.com/NVlabs/timeloop/pull/301) and this [PR](https://github.com/NVlabs/timeloop/pull/304)

 # Repository Overview.

 In this repository, we include all three key results of the papers, including